 Peter is a consultant occupational physician in Perth, advising mainly on the provision of health services to remote workplaces.
 He is a past president of the Australasian Faculty of Occupational and Environmental Medicine and he served on the Board of the Royal Australasian College of Physicians.
 He is the Secretary of the International Occupational Medicine Society Collaborative and an Adjunct Associate Professor at the School of Public Health at Curtin University, and at the School of Medicine, University of Notre Dame, Fremantle.
 He has a Masters of Business Administration and has a special interest in Corporate Social Responsibility.

 Dr Diane Gonsalves BSc Eng, PhD

 Diane’s professional background is mechanical engineering, with the majority of her 25 years’ experience being in project management in the oil and gas industry.
 Being part of a male-dominated environment has led Diane to understand the importance of gender equality.
 Diane’s Indian descent also gives her a deep appreciation of the vulnerability of children in India.
 Diane’s experience and determination to “make a difference” will contribute to CINI Australia’s vision and values.

-Child In Need Institute, India
+Child in Need Institute, India (CINI)

-Child In Need Institute, India is an award-winning, registered Non Government Organisation, operating primarily in West Bengal and Jharkhand.
+Child in Need Institute, India is an award-winning, registered Non Government Organisation, operating primarily in West Bengal and Jharkhand.
 It has over 40 years experience helping women, children and adolescents from some of the most disadvantaged areas of India.

 Established in 1974, CINI has grown into a highly regarded, comprehensive development organisation that collaborates with and advises other major NGOs and the Government of India.